 Knowing you could ask a member of your team to jump into your strategy spreadsheet and pull together a presentation in PowerPoint on your current performance is a major plus.

-But can they rotate an X-Matrix?
 Do they have the skills to know how a rotation can change the output of the cells on a tab, and that it’s because the data that sits within that very cell is populated by a formula on another page?
 Confused?

 Keep in mind that there is a difference between skilled and ‘casual’ users of Office applications.
-If you do have those skills, and budget is a concern, there’s a plethora of resource to sink your teeth into:
+If you do have those skills, and budget is a concern, there’s a plethora of resources to sink your teeth into:

-- Strategic business plan templates (beginner friendly)
+- Strategic planning templates

 - Strategic vision builder template